 👥 Enrollment limited to 30 students

-⏳ Rolling admission until spaces are filled
+⏳ Rolling admission until spaces are filled, limited space available

 Learn More